michael-han-dev/michael-han-dev/README.md

 <h1 align="left">Hi!
 I'm Michael</h1>
 <h3 align="left">I study mathematics and computer engineering at Queen's University, set to graduate in 2027.
-I'm currently interning at Rootly (YC S21).
+I'm currently interning at Rootly (YC S21) building the future of AI SRE.
 I have a strong foundation in software and mathematics.</h3>

 - Learn more about me at [https://michaelhan.dev/](https://michaelhan.dev/)